• HOME

 Small bag/purse (for passport, credit cards, phone and cash)

-1 quart plastic bag with 3 oz or smaller liquid toiletries (most hotels will have basic toiletries as well) and other toiletries (minimal)
+1 quart plastic bag with 3.4 oz (100ml) or smaller liquid toiletries - keep in mind most hotels will have basic toiletries

 Adapter with surge protector